zryan2/HealthAR/CONTRIBUTING.md

 ## Development environment details
 * Use Android Studio
+* Import project

-## How to submit changes: Pull Request protocol etc.
+## How to submit changes: Pull Request protocol
 Just pull request and we'll look into it

 ## How to report a bug: